 More than any other place we’ve visited, the harsh climate really made us reflect on the traditional owners of the area and to contemplate the connection and kinship the Aboriginal people must have had with the land to allow them to flourish here.
 Take away the cushiony comfort of our troopy and we know we’d struggle to last a day.

 One afternoon we took a short drive north to the Kanku-Breakaways Conservation Park where we enjoyed the most breathtaking sunset of our trip.
 We made the very most of it, throwing open our rear door and cooking dinner on our little stove as we watched the daylight slip away.

 We also had to allocate a portion of our time in Coober Pedy to figuring out what to do about our dead-as-a-doornail inverter, which had given up the ghost on Goog’s Track.
 After chats with our auto-electrician and the company the inverter was purchased from, it was decided that a new inverter would be posted to Alice Springs.
-In the meantime, laptop and camera charging wouldn’t be happening unless we stayed at caravan parks.
+In the meantime, laptop and camera charging won’t be happening unless we stay at caravan parks.
 Ahhhh damn.